CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 12. Exception Handling/README.md

 It is recommended when exceptions are not caught by anyone (such exceptions can only be runtime errors) to be caught by a global exception handler which saves them on the disk and shows user friendly message such as "An error occurred, please try again later".
 It is a good a practice to show not only a user friendly message but also technical information (stack trace) available on demand (e.g. through an additional button or link).
 Throw Exceptions at the Appropriate Level of Abstraction!
 When we throw our own exceptions we must keep in mind the abstractions in the context our methods work.
 For example if our method works with arrays we can throw IndexOutOfRangeException or NullReferenceException because our method works at low level and directly operates with the memory and the array elements.
 But if our method is doing accumulating of interests at all accounts in a bank it should not throw IndexOutOfRangeException because this exception is not from the business area of the banking sector.
 It would be normal accumulation of interests in a bank software to throw InvalidInterestException exception with an appropriate error message where the original IndexOutOfRangeException exception to be attached.
 Let’s give another example: we call a method that sorts an array of integers and throws an exception TransactionAbortedException.
-This is also an inappropriate exception just as NullReferenceException was in accumu¬lation of interests in the bank software.
+This is also an inappropriate exception just as NullReferenceException was in accumulation of interests in the bank software.
 That is why we should consider the abstraction level where our method works when we throw our exception.
 If Your Exception Has a Source, Use It!
 When we catch an exception and throw a new one with a higher level of abstraction we should always attach the original exception to it.
 This way the user of our code will be able to easily find the exact reason for the error and the location where it occurred at the first place.
 This rule is a special case of more general rule: